 Before the present KND was founded by Numbuh Zero, Grandfather ruled the world.
 Consideringhowheruledthe world, the distrust of the KND towards adults suddenly becomes far more justified.

-Why Fanny, aka Numbuh 86, the KND's resident Alpha Bitch, is in charge of decommission?
+Why is Fanny, aka Numbuh 86, the KND's resident Alpha Bitch, in charge of decommission?
 Because anyone doing this job is destined to become the most disliked and feared of all agents; basically, the decommissioner is a non-lethal equivalent of an executioner that finishes the other agents' careers and destroys their memories.
 So, obviously, nobody would take this job unless he/she is already universally disliked by the other agents and therefore this position makes little difference in Fanny's relations with the rest of the organization.

-Considering this, it suddenly makes sense that Fanny, as shown in flashbacks, was a medical officer before getting her current position.
+Considering this, it also suddenly makes sense that Fanny, as shown in flashbacks, was a medical officer before getting her current position.
 Decommission is comparable to a medical decision that isn't necessarily nice or likable yet it's important and therefore must be done despite personal interests being compromised, as it happens whenever Fanny has to decommission any agent she actually respects or likes, yet she does her job for the KND's general sake, just like a doctor at times has to amputate a patient's toe or even a whole leg in order to save the rest of the body.

 Along with the fact that to "86 something" means to remove.
 Which, in this case, are memories.

-This is one for Doctor Who fans: We first hear of Doctor Time-Space Continuem in the 2004 episode "Operation: U.N.C.O.O.L.", with the kids watching what's likely a fictional counterpart to the Classic Series, which, given the KND's disdain for "old" and "nerdy" things, can explain why they're not really having fun.
+This is one for Doctor Who fans: We first hear of Doctor Time-Space Continuum in the 2004 episode "Operation: U.N.C.O.O.L.", with the kids watching what's likely a fictional counterpart to the Classic Series, which, given the KND's disdain for "old" and "nerdy" things, can explain why they're not really having fun.
 The next time we hear of the show again is in 2007 ("Operation: G.I.R.L.F.R.I.E.N.D."), during the height of the David Tennant era.
-Which might be why Numbuh 362's taken a liking to it...
+Which might be why Numbuh 362's taken a liking to it.

 And, according to the comics published by Cartoon Network, the same guy put a setting on the decommissioner so it would erase the memories of the person who pulled the switch.
 How is that a good idea?
 Go over the circumstances of Operation: E.N.D., but with a rouge teenage ex-operative instead of Numbuh 86.
 Imagine if one KND operative managed to put it on that setting without the teenager looking.
 It may also be a way for Numbuh 86 to decommission herself when she turns 13.

 All the impossibilities and oddities of the series can be summed up as there being no such thing as the "Kids Next Door".
 It's an elaborate game of make-believe created by a bunch of kids in a town, and we're just seeing everything from the children's imagination.
 It could go two ways: A. The adults, Delightful Children, and teenagers are in the game too.
 They're just playing antagonists.
 B. The kids are seeing them as antagonists.
 Uno's cousins are brats so he made them into Delightful Children From Down The Lane, most teenagers don't want to play with the kids anymore so they created that subplot, the villains are things like Lunch Ladies and spanking vampires because kids hate those things, etc. The series ended with Uno moving away and the finale are the characters creating a series about their childhood adventures.

 Father's Villain Decay makes more sense when you remember how his debut episode went: he initially appeared as this dark, badass manipulator.
 Then the KND beat him by throwing ice cream at him.
 He simply started to lose confidence in himself as a villain after his defeat.
-It helps that in Operation: Z.E.R.O., it was implied during a moment of raw anger that he was capable of scarring Grandfather of all people.
+It helps that in Operation: Z.E.R.O., it was implied during a moment of raw anger that he was capable of scaring Grandfather of all people.

 DCFDTL's often downright ridiculous levels of incompetence and stupidity up to Too Dumb to Live levels becomes a case of great Fridge Brilliance when it's revealed who they REALLY are the brainwashed KND team sector Z. Possibly the reason they are so incompetent and stupid sometimes is that they are holding back because they are actively and/or subconsciously fighting their brainwashing!